 U.S. imports of agricultural products from Canada totaled $22 billion in 2015, USTR reports.

 Canada is the top U.S. export market in the world.
 In addition, our nations’ supply chains and workforces our deeply interwoven and interdependent, particularly in critical sectors like automotive, information technology and energy production.

-So as we celebrate this holiday weekend, let’s toast our economic partnership and success and let trade freedom ring.
+So grab another burger this holiday weekend and let trade freedom ring.